Senators demand Equifax answer questions about massive hack

 A pair of influential US senators sent a letter to Equifax CEO Rick Smith on Monday demanding answers to detailed questions about the massive hack that exposed sensitive financial information for as many as 143 million Americans.

-Sen. Orin Hatch, chair of the senate Finance Committee, and ranking committee member Rony Widen seek details such as the timeline for the security breach and when the company became aware of it.
+Sen. Orrin Hatch, chairman of the Senate Finance Committee, and ranking committee member Sen. Ron Wyden seek details such as the timeline for the security breach and when the company became aware of it.
 They also asked for information about when authorities and board members were informed of the hack, including three executives who sold shares in the days after the hack was discovered.

 Equifax didn't immediately respond to a request for comment.